-History matters; it informs everything we do whether experienced personally, studied in virtual history lessons or confronted in our travels.
+History matters; whether experienced personally, studied in virtual field trips or confronted in our travels.
 American history is a major part of our educational curriculum and a top motivator of travel for tourists whose interests range from the musical “Hamilton” to Civil War re-enactments.

 As Sir Desmond Tutu, South African cleric and anti-apartheid activist, once said, “We learn from history that we don’t learn from history!”
-With that in mind, here are some of our favorite sources for virtual travel and tours about America.
+With that in mind, here are some of our favorite sources for virtual field trips and tours about America.

 A Great Place to Start Virtual History School